Full and open registers

 The open register leaves out the names and addresses of those electors who have requested on their applications to register that their names be excluded from this version.

-If you do not opt-out, your details will be shown on the edit register which can be sold to direct marketing companies and anyone else who wants to buy it.
+If you do not opt-out, your details will be shown on the open register which can be sold to direct marketing companies and anyone else who wants to buy it.

-If you wish to withhold your details from the edited register (otherwise known as "opt out"), you must apply to do so either:
+If you wish to withhold your details from the open register (otherwise known as "opt out"), you must apply to do so either:

 - On the annual registration form, by clearly ticking the appropriate column every year; or